 DTBi supports Pre-Incubation in co-operation with TANZICT, where the criteria are to have a disruptive business idea that is implement able or existing prototype, potential for scalability and ability to create greater social and economic impact.
 Pre-Incubatees are provided with desk space and Internet access for three months while they develop their ideas.
 They make a contribution of 50 USD per month towards operational costs or provide in kind services (management of network, website etc).
 It is expected that a prototype will be developed, company registration in place and to have started a marketing and business plan within this three month window.

-KINU was established in January 2012 by six Tanzanian entrepreneurs as a social enterprise to provide an open space for Tanzania's tech community to foster co-creation, innovation and capacity building.
+KINU was established in January 2012 as a social enterprise to provide an open space for Tanzania's tech community to foster co-creation, innovation and capacity building.
 Initial funding towards operational costs was secured from Indigo Trust and Google Africa.
 Other partners include SMILE and RAHA.
 In September 2012 SEACOM donated 30mb of Internet connectivity for one year to support KINU.
-Samsung has provided equipment for a test lab.
+Samsung provided equipment for a test lab.